How to Write a Great Controller Resume

 Resume summary or objective

+What is a summary on a resume?
 A resume summary is a brief overview of the skills that best qualify you for the role.
+And what is a good objective for a resume?
 A resume objective is similar, but also states your career goals.
 A resume summary works best if you already have several years of experience.
 For controller and CFO applications, it’s therefore advisable to use a resume summary.

 Skills